SharonManyara/klahanie/_amenities/pools/pool-rules.md

 * Anyone under the influence of drugs or alcohol may not enter the pool facilities.
 * The wading pool is for children five years old and younger.
 All children using the wading pool must be supervised by a parent or guardian.

-We have changing areas available; however, we assume no responsibility for lost,damaged, or stolen property.
+We have changing areas available; however, we assume no responsibility for lost, damaged, or stolen property.

 #### Pool Occupancy
 * Lakeside Pool- 140 people